Setting up a company is a very straightforward process and it usually takes two working days to incorporate a company in Malta.

 Maltese companies may hold bank accounts in Malta or anywhere in the world.
 We can assist you to set up both a corporate and a private bank account with one of the main banks in Malta.
 Such banks offer different services including cheque books, debit/credit cards, internet, telephone and mobile banking, bank accounts in a wide choice of currencies and other traditional banking services.
 Such banks also offer international commercial and trading finance services.

 Every company must have a registered office in Malta.
-ACT Consultus can provide its own address as the company’s registered address.
+DD Consultus can provide its own address as the company’s registered address.
 From a purely Maltese tax and legal perspective, no physical presence in Malta is required, however, this may be required from an international tax perspective.

 All company documents are public.
 However confidentiality can be maintained through the services of a fiduciary in which the name of the shareholder will not be disclosed on the company documents.
 In this case, submission of details of the ultimate beneficial owner is not required to be submitted to the Maltese Registry of Companies.